amcmike3/MidtermProject/README.md

 ## How It Works

 <p>
-How it works, what the user can do
+How it works, what the user can do:

-screenshot1.png screenshot2.png
+- A user on this site can create a profile, contribute experiences they have had interviewing for a specific company, add jobs to companies, and leave reviews of a company.
+- A user can read information about companies see what jobs have been filled at that company see what interviews were like there and even go into greater detail seeing what questions were asked in an interview. screenshot1.png screenshot2.png

 Link to deployed app